brillout/free-emailing/readme.md

 To get:
  - Free emailing with your custom domain.
 (E.g. `hello@my-domain.com`.)
- - Free emailing with a programmatic JavaScipt API and [Nodemailer](https://github.com/nodemailer/nodemailer).
+ - Free emailing with a programmatic JavaScipt API.
 (More reliable than SaaS like [mailgun](https://www.mailgun.com/).)

 Yes, you read right: all this for free.
 (Except for your domain registration costs, obviously.)